The Children's Hospital of Georgia has the only team of specialized pediatric respiratory

 congenital or acquired breathing disorders such as:

-- Pediatric Asthma: We treat patients using proven protocols and use our expertise to educate families
+- Asthma: We treat patients using proven protocols and use our expertise to educate families

 on how to manage asthma care at home.

-- Pediatric Cystic Fibrosis: We provide comprehensive care and education to patients and their families who are
+- Cystic fibrosis: We provide comprehensive care and education to patients and their families who are

 dealing with cystic fibrosis.